alexandremahdhaoui/udplb/README.md

 # udplb

+UDPLB is an AI based UDP Loadbalancer leveraging eBPF & XDP.
-UDPLB is a UDP Loadbalancer written in Go & C leveraging BPF XDP for performance.
+UDPLB is written in Go & C.

 TODO: train small nn to check if we can beat `RobustFib` lookup table algorithm.